That-Other-Game-Engine/TOGE/README.md

 ## Todo
 Todo:
+- [ ] write a wrapper for the library for another language
     - [ ] Push all of the Logging functions into a single polymorphic function